nicolasbrandao/gamer-shelf/README.md

-# gamer-shelf
+# gamer-shelf-ts
- GamerShelf App with IGDB API
+ Tyscript version of GamerShelf